Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-reference.md

 #### `-FileExtension <String>`

 File extension type for the output files.
-Valid values are json and jsonc.
-Defaults to json.
+Valid values are json or jsonc.
+The default output file is json.

 #### `-ActiveExemptionsOnly [<SwitchParameter>]`